Forney Estate Litigation Lawyers

 Yes.
 You must file your lawsuit within two years of the date the will enters probate.
 However, it’s often better to challenge the validity of a will before the probate process begins.
 Since probate involves a judge validating a will, you could benefit from pursuing legal action before that happens.
 Our team has the experience you need.

 Can I get money from the estate for litigating an estate matter?

 If you’re the personal representative of the deceased’s estate, you could recoup the cost of hiring an attorney.
 According to Texas Estate Code 352.051, you could receive compensation for the necessary and reasonable expenses associated with:

 - Managing, preserving, and safekeeping the estate

 - Attempting to collect or collecting claims or debts

 - Recovering or trying to recover property with a title or claim by the estate

 Whether there’s a dispute involving your loved one’s estate or another issue, you should contact Staubus and Randall immediately to discuss your legal options.
-Call us at 214-691-3411, or contact us online now for a free consultation with one of our estate litigation lawyers in Forney, TX.
+Call us at 214-691-3411, or contact us online now to schedule a consultation with one of our estate litigation lawyers in Forney, TX.